QuenLo/LeetCode-share/README.md

 ## Describe
 The description about how I solve those problems are in each article.
-Please check them on [GitBook](https://shenjie1993.gitbooks.io/leetcode-python/content/) or [CSDN](http://blog.csdn.net/column/details/leetcode-python.html).
+Please check them on [GitBook](https://leecode-share.gitbook.io/leecode-python/).

 ## Contact
 If there's any mistake please feel free to tell me from [here](https://github.com/QuenLo/leecode/issues/new).

 Or contact me with the email directly.

 email: quenlo510@gmail.com

 ## Reference